How To use the Tigo Energy SMART App to create and monitor a Tigo system.

 Configure CCA Internet Access

-- If Wi-Fi is being used: Tap on 'Configure Communication’ on the Edit Systems page (shown above).
+- Tap on 'Configure Communication’ on the Edit Systems page (shown above).

-You can use either Wi-Fi or Bluetooth to connect a smartphone to the CCA.
-Using this connection enables entering a Wi-Fi password to an access point with Internet connectivity.
+You can use either Wi-Fi or Bluetooth to connect a mobile device (phone/tablet) to the CCA.

 Wi-Fi and Bluetooth not seen: The Cloud Connect Wi-Fi or Bluetooth device may not be shown after the Cloud Connect has been powered on for 2 hours.
 To see the wireless names, quit the phone App, power cycle the CCA, wait 2 minutes, and connect.
 Restart the SMART app, and if still unable to connect, restart the phone, too.